milind425/Covid-Prediction/README.md

 # Covid-Prediction
-In this, we predicted the covid cases in the near future
+In this project, we predicted the covid cases in the near future by using a Machine learning regression model, Polynomial Regression.